digital-blueprint/relay-example-bundle/README.md

 ## TL;DR

-The quickst way to make use of this template bundle is to feed your desired names to one command and generate a ready-to-use bundle with the correct naming.
+The quickest way to make use of this template bundle is to feed your desired names to one command and generate a ready-to-use bundle with the correct naming.

 See [Generate DBP Symfony bundle](https://dbp-demo.tugraz.at/api-docs/naming.html#generate-dbp-symfony-bundle) for more information.